wessenstam/server-cloud_suite_partner/Cloud_Suite/lab1/lab1.rst

       Your codes will be different!!!
 Don't use the codes as mentioned in the screenshots

 #.
 Click **Next**

-..
-   #.
-You will be prompted to login to the Centrify Identity Platform to register the Connector.
-Login using the following credentials:

-      - **Username:** ConnectorMgr@labguide
-      - **Password:** *Provided by Trainer*

 #.
 Check the box associated to the *greensafe.lab* domain and click **Next**
 #.
 In the *Permissions are required to domain deleted objects* click **Yes** to assign the permissions
 #.
 The checks should be successfully run and click **Next**